Hadestia/AdventOfCode2022/README.md

-# AdventofCode
+# AdventofCode2022

-This repo is a base of code with solutions written in Lua for [Advent of Code](https://adventofcode.com/).
+This repo is a base of code with solutions written in Lua for [Advent of Code 2022](https://adventofcode.com/).